Literature/Composition 1

 —-The Giver, Lois Lowry

-—-2-3 student selected books for reader response, book project, and literary analysis essay units
+—-2 student selected books for book project and literary analysis essay units

 —-Project/Presentation materials (TBD)